 You may want to get preapprovals from a few lenders, so you can compare offers and identify the one that works best for you.
 Just be sure to get them within the same time period.
 Preapprovals typically result in a hard credit inquiry.
 But multiple inquiries within a span of 14 days to 45 days are typically counted as a single inquiry, depending on the credit-scoring model used.Some important things to do before you apply for a car loan

 Begin by identifying your top priorities.
 For example, if you’re single and on a tight budget, you might find a fuel-efficient subcompact hatchback ideal.
 But if you’re a parent with children, a larger vehicle like a minivan or midsize crossover with strong safety ratings may be the most appealing option.

-Some websites to help you research include …
+Here are some websites to help you research.

 - Fueleconomy.gov — Look up a car’s fuel economy.

 - National Highway Traffic Safety Administration — Find vehicle safety ratings.